fhellwig/pkglogger/README.md

 ### Debugging

-All calls to `log.debug()` are logged if the `LOG_LEVEL` environment variable is 3.
-This can be restricted to specific topics using the `LOG_DEBUG` (or `DEBUG`) envionment variable.
-This takes a list of topics delimited by commas or spaces.
-Wildcards and the hyphen prefix for negation are respected.
-The `logDebug` property in the `config` object shows the value of the `LOG_DEBUG` (or `DEBUG`) environment variable.
+For calls to `log.debug()` to be logged, you must set the `LOG_LEVEL` environment variable to 3 or DEBUG.
+Once set, you can limit the modules for which debug logging is enabled by setting the `LOG_DEBUG` or `DEBUG` environment variables.

+Set the `LOG_DEBUG` or `DEBUG` environment variable to a list of topics, delimited by commas or spaces.
+This follows the convention of the [debug](https://www.npmjs.com/package/debug) package by allowing wildcards and omitting topics by prefixing the topic with a dash.

+Please note that the `LOG_DEBUG` environment variable, if set, takes precedence over the `DEBUG` environment variable.
+If neither one of these is set, then _all_ calls to `log.debug()` are logged.

 ### Console Output